Could All These Earthquakes Mean A Big One is Coming in Texas?

 So, since oil and gas industry activity is generally accepted to be the cause of the increased seismic activity in Texas, like the Pecos quake this week, does this mean it is inevitable that the "Big One" is coming?

-Experts say it is unlikely.
+Most recognized experts say, despite those who claim otherwise, it is unlikely.
 Yet, the research is inconclusive.
 No one can say the hazard of a big earthquake event is totally impossible.

 In addition, It is possible that in northeastern Texas a very large earthquake of magnitude 7 or above that occurs in nearby Oklahoma or along the New Madrid faultline of Missouri-Tennessee could cause massive damage.

 The next time you feel a vibration or shaking, you may be feeling an earthquake.
 Did you feel the earthquake earlier this week?